sciustechnologia/sciustechnologia.github.io/audio/chip-level_audio_testing.md

 * design flaws, or
 * process variations that could affect audio performance.

-Characterize process variations:
-* Understand how the chip's performance varies across different manufacturing lots, temperatures, and supply voltages.
-This data is used to set production test limits.

 Ensure reliability:
 * Verify that the chip can withstand stress conditions (temperature, voltage, humidity) and maintain its performance over its intended lifespan.